lauri3k/csv-magic/README.md

 ## Usage

 The script can be run either on Jupyterhub or your own computer.
+Running the script on your own computer requires Python3 and package 'pandas', which can be installed by running ```pip install pandas```.
+The hub will have all the required tools installed by default.

 Run the following commands in a terminal:
-1. First copy the script to your machine/server by running```git clone https://github.com/lauri3k/csv-magic```
+1. First copy the script to your machine/server by running ```git clone https://github.com/lauri3k/csv-magic```.
+Alternatively you can click on the green 'Code' button and then 'Download ZIP'.
+Extract the files to a location of your choice.
 2. Move to the new folder using ```cd csv-magic```
 3. Run the script by running ```python combine.py```.
 The default filenames 'list_of_students.csv' and 'eduflow_scores.csv' are expected to be present in the current folder.